 pregnancy may lead to birth defects.

-- If you are lactating (breastfeeding), tell your healthcare provider due to the risk
+If you are breastfeeding, tell your healthcare provider.
+There is a risk of contaminating

-- Tell the technologist or doctor if you are allergic to or sensitive to medicines,
+Tell the technologist or your provider if you are allergic to or sensitive to medicines,

 local anesthesia, contrast dyes, iodine, or latex.

-- Tell your doctor if you have a pacemaker or any other implanted heart devices.
+Tell your provider if you have a pacemaker or any other implanted heart devices.

-- Plan to wear loose, comfortable clothing for the exercise part of the test, as well
+Plan to wear loose, comfortable clothing for the exercise part of the test.
+Wear comfortable

 What happens during an RNA?